andreybutenko/ninja/README.md

 See it live at [andrey.ninja](https://andrey.ninja)

-[andreybutenko.com](https://andreybutenko.com) redirects to it if you want something more professional :)
+For a more professional URL, [andreybutenko.com](https://andreybutenko.com) redirects to it :)

 ## Development